Fiserv/tenants-doc/how-to-use-gated-content.md

 ![private_entitled_access](./images/GC_private_entitled_access.png)

 > Please Note: Workspace needs to be enabled for a product.
-So in case its not enabled please open a GitHub ticket with Developer Studio with label as "enhancement"
+So in case its not enabled please open a GitHub support ticket with Developer Studio with label as "enhancement"

 # Enable Gated Content access for API endpoints